Chapter 4 - Accessory Off-Street Parking and Loading Regulations

 In the Districts indicated, in designated areas within Manufacturing Districts in Subarea 1, as shown on the maps in APPENDIX J (Designated Areas Within Manufacturing Districts) of this Resolution, the provisions of Section 44-21 (General Provisions) are modified as set forth in this Section for all uses within the industrial floor space.

-For any zoning lot containing a self-service storage facility that meets the requirements of paragraphs (a) or (b)(1) of Section 42-121 (Use Group 16D self-service storage facilities), accessory off-street parking spaces, open or enclosed, shall not be required for uses within industrial floor space, where all such uses occupy less than 10,000 square feet of floor area or have fewer than 15 employees.
+For any zoning lot containing a self-service storage facility that meets the requirements of paragraphs (d)(1) or (d)(2)(i) of Section 42-193 (Use Group IX – use subject to additional conditions), accessory off-street parking spaces, open or enclosed, shall not be required for uses within industrial floor space, where all such uses occupy less than 10,000 square feet of floor area or have fewer than 15 employees.
 For industrial floor space on such zoning lots where such uses, in total, occupy at least 10,000 square feet of floor area or have 15 or more employees, accessory off-street parking spaces, open or enclosed, shall be required for all uses within the industrial floor space at the rate of one space per 2,000 square feet of floor area, or one space per three employees, whichever will require fewer spaces.

 M1 M2 M3